 Guidelines for choosing a volunteering program

 There are a few publications on the internet about volunteering and voluntourism, to assist in choosing prospective projects or ethical volunteering programs whether you are on a gap year, volunteering to gain career experience or opting for a voluntourism experience.
 (Voluntourism defined as “tourists who, for various reasons volunteer in an organized way to undertake holidays that might involve aiding or alleviating the material poverty of some groups in society, the restoration of certain environments or research into aspects of society or environment” – definition in Volunteer Tourism: Experiences that make a difference, by Wearing S.L.
 (2001).
-Guidelines in terms of volunteering in wildlife experiences are currently being drawn up.

 - The project should comply with international standards of responsible business practices

 - If the project involves wildlife it should comply with global animal welfare requirements and minimum standards.

 - There should be a code of conduct to ensure responsible behaviour when interacting with wildlife or working in areas close to wildlife habitats.

 - If the project is involved in captive-breeding or hand-raising of wildlife, there should be clear and honest information available to the volunteer during the application process about the objectives of the centre and it’s wildlife trade policies.